2020PB/police-brutality/reports/Washington.md

 Protestor was allegedly arrested for crossing a street in the Capitol Hill neighborhood.

-tags: arrest, beat, strike, baton, punch, knee, knee-on-neck
+tags: arrest, beat, strike, baton, punch, knee, knee-on-neck, protestor

 id: wa-seattle-25